Integrated Strategic Communication - Public Relations Emphasis

 UW-Eau Claire’s public relations program requires a minor or approved certificate as a secondary area of study.
 Pair this degree with popular choices such as multimedia communication, marketing, English, sociology or political science to obtain an even more well-rounded education and career opportunities.

-Classes for integrated strategic communication - public relations emphasis majors may include:
+What classes do integrated strategic communication - public relations emphasis majors take?

 - Media law and ethics